USEPA/useeior/README.md

 `useeior` is an R package for building and using [USEEIO models](https://www.epa.gov/land-research/us-environmentally-extended-input-output-useeio-models).
 The [model object](format_specs/Model.md) is the primary output that is built according to a given [model specification](format_specs/ModelSpecification.md) and optional [disaggregation specification](format_specs/DisaggregationSpecification.md).
 [Model specifications](inst/extdata/modelspecs) and associated [disaggregation specifications](inst/extdata/disaggspecs) for EPA-validated models are included in the package.
 The package offers various functions for validating, calculating, visualizing, and writing out models and/or their components. `useeior` is a core component of the [USEEIO Modeling Framework](https://github.com/USEPA/useeio).

-`useeior` is in a beta development state.
-See [Releases](https://github.com/USEPA/useeior/releases) for working and tested versions.
+`useeior` is in a stable development state.
+Users intending to use the package for production purposes and applications should use [Releases](https://github.com/USEPA/useeior/releases).

 See the following sections for installation and basic usage of `useeior`.
 See [Wiki](https://github.com/USEPA/useeior/wiki) for advanced uses, details about built-in data and metadata and how to contribute to `useeior`.